LIAAD/Time-Matters/README.md

 #### Optional Parameters
 <hr>

+If you want to know how to execute Time-Matters through the prompt please refer to this [link](../../wiki/How-to-use-Time-Matters-SingleDoc#Cli).

 #### Debug
 <hr>
 We highly recommend you to have a look at the [Debug Mode](#Debug-Mode) where more advanced options and further other structures are offered to the user;